opf/openproject/docs/installation/packaged/2-configuration.md

 Note:

-* On distributions that are based on systemd, all the logs are sent to journald, so you can also display them via `journalctl` as well.
+* On distributions that are based on systemd, all the logs are sent to journald, so you can also display them via `journalctl`.
 * On older distributions that use either sysvinit or upstart, all the logs are stored in `/var/log/openproject/`.

 #### Reconfigure the application